Reclaim PPI: the insider's guide

 The majority of PPI cases that are referred to the FOS are actually awarded in favour of the customer so it's certainly worth pursuing this step if necessary.

-Taking a claim to the Financial Ombudsman Service
+Taking a claim to the FOS

 It's relatively easy to take a claim to the FOS.
 They will initially ask for copies of all documentation in order to fully consider a claim and perhaps request some further information over the telephone.